 Jewellery – Especially anything valuable or sentimental!
 Moving around a lot makes it easier to lose tiny items like jewellery.
 It also makes you a target both to other travellers and locals who don’t have much wealth.
 And honestly, when it’s hot wearing any jewellery other than small stud earrings can be extremely uncomfortable.

 Washing Line (or any related item) – Southeast Asia is amazing for laundry services.
 Nearly every guesthouse offers it.
 You pay cheaply by the kilo and get it back washed, dried, pressed and tagged, and it’s all done quickly!

 There are plenty of packing hacks and travel gear that can make your time in Southeast Asia easier.
 For example, think about backpack styles.
 Some of them open around the sides like a suitcase or open from the top and bottom, some even have wheels!
 Find the one that works for you.
 You can also buy packing cubes of all sizes and separate, resealable laundry bags to keep your stuff nicely ordered and accessible within your backpack.

 For avid readers, Kindles and e-readers are small and lightweight, with the capacity for thousands of books.
 Or bring your iPad to stream movies on your more relaxing nights.
 Just remember that plugs may be different and bring the correct adaptors.

 Well, that should help you start figuring out what to pack for Southeast Asia.
 Anything you think I missed?
 Tell us what you must have in your backpack when travelling!

-Guest writer Clare Caddick from the UK spent a couple months travelling solo around Thailand, Laos, Cambodia and Vietnam on Stray Asia’s Lot Pass.
+Guest writer Clare Caddick from the UK spent a couple months travelling solo around Thailand, Laos, Cambodia and Vietnam on a Stray Asia Pass.
 She loves nature and believes there is no such thing as fear in adventure!